Laser Gum Depigmentation in Miami, FL (Gum Bleaching)

 How Does Laser Gum Depigmentation Work?

-How to Prepare for the Laser Gum Depigmentation Procedure
+Steps of Laser Gum Depigmentation Procedure

 Laser Gum Depigmentation Recovery

 Once the laser gum depigmentation procedure is complete, patients should expect a period of time for recovery and healing.
 Depending on the patient’s individual case, the dental treatment may be done in one session or spread out over several sessions.
 For those who only have one session, the process is relatively quick, and most patients return to their normal activities within a few days.
 During this period of healing time, patients can expect some minor swelling, redness, and sensitivity.
-Patients receive the benefits of a much more uniform and aesthetically pleasing gum line without any permanent damage to the gums or surrounding tissues.
-With proper care and regular check-ups with your dentist, you can enjoy these results for many years to come.

-Tips for Aftercare After Having the Procedure Done
+Tips for Aftercare After Having the Procedure Done:

 • Practice good oral hygiene by brushing and flossing your teeth twice a day.